Albrecht-S/fltk-build/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
+Please attach a self contained example that allows us to reproduce the problem.
+Such an example typically consists of a single source file (e.g. demo.cxx) and build instructions (e.g. `fltk-config --compile demo.cxx).
+Alternatively, try to reproduce the bug with one of the included test programs in the `test` or `examples` folders.
+Add a description like this:

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'